Managing process water quality in heater-cooler units

 High Operational Resource Demand

 Conventional cleaning protocols require substantial perfusion staff time and can take several hours per device each month.
-They also reduce HCU availability, increase documentation effort and operational costs, and may contribute to long-term component wear due to repeated chemical exposure.
+They also reduce HCU availability, increase documentation effort and operational costs, and contribute to long-term component wear due to repeated chemical exposure.

 Substantial Economic Impact